nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 		...
 </section>
 ```

+Note that for the most part it will only by sections with `<h1>` headings that must be done this way, but if a production is split into parts, chapters will have `<h2>` headings and these are the top-level headings of those content documents.

 If the section is untitled, the `aria-label` attribute is required to be used instead and have an appropriate label assigned to it.
 This will usually be addressed in the Editing Instructions, but below you will find a list of default values for generic sections often untitled in books, that should be used if there are no other instructions given by the Ordering Agency: